uni-tue-kn/TCBee/README.md

 * comes with a visualization tool to analyse and compare TCP flow metrics
 * provides a rust library to access flow data for custom visualization tools

-Special thanks to Evilyn (https://github.com/ScatteredDrifter) and Lars for their support during development.
+Special thanks to Evelyn (https://github.com/ScatteredDrifter) and Lars for their support during development.

 ## Architecture